 Want to try your hand at data analytics?
-Here’s our hand-picked selection of the best free data analytics courses available right now.
+Here’s our hand-picked selection of the best free online data analytics courses available right now.

 In short, data analytics is becoming a must-have, 21st-century skill.
-Whether you’re hoping to specialize in data analytics or simply future-proof your career, a free online short course is a great way to get started.
+If you’re hoping to specialize in data analytics or simply future-proof your career, a free online short course is a great way to get started.

 - What is data analytics?